Last update: 18.06.2025

 Throughout the day, we also spent time with leading retailers, brands, and logistics professionals, uncovering their biggest challenges and opportunities in the delivery and post-purchase experience.

-Here’s our top 5 from the event:
+Here’s our top 5 takeaways from the event:

 1. Tracking issues - the missed marketing opportunity